My Dog Is Vomiting Blood - What Should I Do?

 What should I do if my dog is vomiting blood?

-It can be alarming for you to see your dog throwing up blood, but the most important thing you can do is to go to your closest veterinarian as soon as possible.
+It can be alarming for you to see your dog throwing up blood, but the most important thing you can do is contact your local veterinarian or emergency hospital as soon as possible.
 Bleeding from the intestinal tract or vomiting blood can be life-threatening, depending on the rate of blood loss and the underlying cause.
 Sever blood loss from vomiting or diarrhea can lead to serious problems with the other organs and can ultimately lead to death.

 What can the veterinarian do if my dog is vomiting blood?